 Step four: Design visuals

 These are just flat images, like a good old fashioned drawing, but done on a computer.
-This is largely because a. it’s 2017 and b. we’re a digital design agency which designs websites, among other things, so it makes loads more sense to draw it on a computer.
-That’s where our skills lie and it’ll be a truer reflection of the finished product than if we got our paints out.
+This is largely because a. it’s 2017 and b. we’re a digital design agency so it makes loads more sense to draw it on a computer.
+That’s where our skills lie.
+It’ll be a truer reflection of the finished product than if we got our paints out.

 At the design stage it’s slightly more complicated to make changes to the fundamental layout of the page than it was during wireframing.
-Anything you suddenly think of at the build stage is much harder to try to squash in and can sometimes require extra project time to go back to the design stage and add it nicely.
+Anything you suddenly think of at the build stage is much harder to try to squash in.
+Backtracking can sometimes require extra project time to go back to the design stage and add it nicely.

 Step five: Build

 This is the point where we set up a development environment and build the flat visuals into a working website.
 The links will link, the nav will nagivate, images will… nevermind.

 We’ll also add all of the bells and whistles at this point too; things like hover effects, loading effects and snazzy stuff that will make sure your website looks better than your competitors’.